-- (1) Identification of all data received and not previously provided by the Navy during the reporting period consistent with the limitations of Subsection 32.1; - (2) All activities completed pursuant to this Agreement since the last Project Manager meeting as well as such actions and plans which are scheduled for the upcoming ninety (90) days; and
+A. identification of all data received and not previously provided by the Navy during the reporting period consistent with the limitations of Subsection 33.1 (SAMPLING AND DATA/DOCUMENT AVAILABILITY);

+B. all activities completed pursuant to this Agreement since the last Project Manager meeting as well as such actions and plans which are scheduled for the upcoming ninety (90) days; and

-(3) A description of any delays, the reasons for such delays, anticipated delays, concerns over possible timetable implementation or problems that arise in the execution of a Work Plan during the quarter and any steps that were or will be taken to alleviate the delays or problems.
+C. a description of any delays, the reasons for such delays, anticipated delays, concerns over possible timetable implementation or problems that arise in the execution of a Work Plan during the quarter and any steps that were or will be taken to alleviate the delays or problems.

-The minutes of each Project Manager meeting, with the meeting agenda, will be sent to all Project Managers within fourteen (14) days after the meeting.
-Any documents requested during the meeting will be provided in a timely manner, except for those documents for which express notification is required.
+The minutes of each Project Manager meeting will be prepared by the Navy according to a format agreed upon by the Parties and, with the meeting agenda, will be sent to all Project Managers within fourteen (14) days after the meeting.
+Any documents requested during the meeting will be provided in a timely manner, except for those documents for which express written notification is required.

-- 14.4 Necessary and appropriate adjustments to Deadlines or Schedules may be proposed by any Party.
-The Party which requested the modification shall prepare a written memorandum detailing the modification and the reasons therefor and shall provide a copy of the memorandum at least seven (7) days prior to the Deadline to the other Parties for signature and return prior to the Deadline. - 14.5 A Project Manager may also recommend and request minor field modifications to the Work performed pursuant to this Agreement, or in techniques, procedures or designs utilized in carrying out this Agreement.
-The minor field modifications proposed under this Part must be approved orally by all the Parties' Project Managers to be effective.
+15.4 Necessary and appropriate adjustments to Deadlines or Schedules may be proposed by any Party.
+The Party which requested the modification shall prepare a written memorandum detailing the modification and the reasons therefor and shall provide a copy of the memorandum at least seven (7) days prior to the Deadline to the other Parties for signature and return prior to the Deadline.

+15.5 A Project Manager may also recommend and request minor field modifications to the Work performed pursuant to this Agreement, or in techniques, procedures or designs utilized in carrying out this Agreement.
+The minor field modifications proposed under this Subsection must be approved orally by the Parties' Project Managers to be effective.
 No such Work modifications can be so implemented if an increase in contract cost will result without the authorization of the Navy Contracting Officer.
-If agreement cannot be reached on the proposed additional Work or modification to Work, dispute resolution as set forth in Section XX DISPUTE RESOLUTION, shall be invoked by the Navy, by submitting a written statement to the other Parties in accordance with Section XX DISPUTE RESOLUTION.
-If all Parties agree to the modification, within five (5) business days following a modification made pursuant to this Section, the Project Manager who requested the modification shall prepare a written memorandum detailing the modification and the reasons therefor and shall provide or mail a copy of the memorandum to the Project Managers of the other Parties for signature and return. - 14.6 Modifications of Work not provided for in Subsections 14.4 and 14.5 of this Section also must be approved by all the Parties' Project Managers to be effective.
-If agreement cannot be reached on the proposed modification to Work, dispute resolution as set forth in Section XX = DISPUTE RESOLUTION, shall be used.
-Within five (5) business days following a modification made pursuant to this Section, the Project Manager who requested the modification shall prepare a memorandum detailing the modification and the reasons therefor and shall provide or mail a copy of the memorandum to the Project Managers of the other Parties for signature and return. - 14.7 Each Party's Project Manager shall be responsible for assuring that all communications received from the other Project Managers are appropriately disseminated to and processed by the Party which each represents.
+If agreement cannot be reached on the proposed additional Work or modification to Work, dispute resolution as set forth in Section XXI - DISPUTE RESOLUTION, shall be invoked by the Navy, by submitting a written statement to the other Party in accordance with Section XXI - DISPUTE RESOLUTION.
+If the Parties agree to the modification, within five (5) business days following a modification made pursuant to this Section, the Project Manager who requested the modification shall prepare a written memorandum detailing the modification and the reasons therefor and shall provide or mail a copy of the memorandum to the Project Managers of the other Parties for signature and return.

+15.6 Modifications of Work not provided for in Subsections 15.4 and 15.5 of this Section must be approved by the Parties' Project Managers to be effective.
+If agreement cannot be reached on the proposed modification to Work, dispute resolution as set forth in Section XXI - DISPUTE RESOLUTION, shall be used.
+Within five (5) business days following a modification made pursuant to this Section, the Project Manager who requested the modification shall prepare a memorandum detailing the modification and the reasons therefor and shall provide or mail a copy of the memorandum to the Project Managers of the other Parties for signature and return.

+15.7 Each Party's Project Manager shall be responsible for assuring that all communications received from the other Project Managers are appropriately disseminated to and processed by the Party which each represents.